MuhammedZohaib/My-Second-Brain/OOP/Java Collections.md

 **Implementation of Interfaces**
 * Specific data structures.
-* Performance Chracteristics
+* Performance Characteristics
-* Concrete and Instantiable
+* Concrete and Instantiation

 `Are elements keyed or not?`
 > `Order is Important?